 Understand What Your Multimeter is Telling You

-There are many different ways that an amp can fail but the two most common failures are shorted output transistors and blown power supply transistors (< those are not blown).
+There are many different ways that an amp can fail but the two most common failures are shorted and blown .
+The power supply FETs in this amp aren't blown.
+Many times (most of the time) power supply transistors are visibly damaged but that's not always true.
+If you clicked the links, you should have noticed that the power supply FETs were in a smaller case/package than the output transistors (look at the screw head for scale).
+In most instances for class A, class B or class , the output transistors have to dissipate more heat than the power supply transistors and the larger case makes it easier to transfer the heat from the transistor to the heatsink because there is more surface area on the large transistor case.
 There are several types of protection circuits in amplifiers.
 The most common are over-current and thermal.
 The over-current protection is supposed to protect the output transistors.
 Sometimes it doesn't work well enough to prevent the failure of the output transistors but it will work well enough to shut the supply down before the power supply FETs are destroyed.
 If the amp remains in protect mode, goes into protect mode or blows the fuse as soon as the remote voltage is applied, shorted output transistors are almost certainly the cause.
+Important:

+All of the transistors clamped to the heatsink are 'power transistors'.
+'Power transistors' are typically any transistor capable of dissipating 10 or more watts of power.
+To dissipate the heat generated when dissipating that much power, they are typically clamped to a heatsink.
+The FETs that drive the power transformers should be referred to as 'power supply transistors' or 'power supply FETs'.
+The transistors that are used to drive the rail voltage to the speakers should be referred to as 'output transistors'.
+If the transistors are FETs, you can refer to them as 'output FETs'.
+When bipolar transistors are used as output transistors, they're typically referred to as simply 'output transistors', not 'output bipolars'.
 If the fuse protecting the amp is too large, if the protection circuit doesn't respond quickly enough or if the power supply is poorly designed, the power supply transistors may fail.
-If you see a lot of black soot on the power supply transistors (near the power transformer), the power supply transistors have failed.
+If you see a lot of on the power supply transistors (near the ), the power supply transistors have failed.
 Soot on the board doesn't necessarily mean the transistors have failed.
 Sometimes, technicians don't clean up the mess from a previous failure.
+Transistor Failure/Checking Transistors:

 In general, when a transistor fails, it will either short (common for output AND power supply transistors) or open (common for power supply transistors).
 Transistors act like valves.
 They control the current flowing through a circuit.
 A shorted transistor acts like a valve that's stuck open (passing too much current).
 In the case of an output transistor, the shorted transistors tries to deliver the full rail voltage to the speaker output terminal.
 If you've ever seen a damaged amp that pushed or pulled the speaker cone to its limits when the amp powered up (common on some Rockford amplifiers), that was almost certainly due to a shorted output transistor.
 When checking transistors, you most commonly look for shorted connections inside the transistor.
 You do this by using a multimeter to look for low resistance connections between the transistor's terminals.